|Aug 20 2020||

 Councilman Ackerson announces his Annual Town Hall Meeting for residents of District 26

-Councilman Brent T. Ackerson is extending an invitation to residents of District 26 to attend his Annual Town Hall meeting on Saturday morning, November 12th in the cafeteria of Saint John Paul II Catholic Church (the former Saint Barnabas).
+Councilman Brent T. Ackerson is extending an invitation to residents of District 26 to attend his Annual Town Hall meeting on Saturday morning, December 7th in the cafeteria of Saint John Paul II Catholic Church on Hikes Lane.

 Louisville Metro Council Offices closed for the Thanksgiving Holiday

 The Offices of the Louisville Metro Council and the Metro Council Clerk will be closed on Thursday, November 28th and Friday, November 29th in observance of the Thanksgiving Holiday.

 Historic City Hall Clock Tower goes pink in October as a reminder for Breast Cancer Awareness Month

 October is usually a month associated with orange and black.
 However, the Louisville Metro Council is focusing its attention on pink to let everyone know it’s time to do something to fight a killer.
 For the rest of the month of October, the Historic City Hall Clock Tower at Sixth and Jefferson Streets will glow pink as a reminder that October is Breast Cancer Awareness month.